 DITRDCA administers the Airports Act 1996 (Commonwealth) (and its associated Regulations).
 The Australian Minister for Infrastructure, Transport, Regional Development and Local Government is responsible for the approval of all major developments at federally leased airports across Australia as defined by the Airports Act 1996 (Commonwealth).
-DITRDCA is currently responsible for leading the airspace design for single runway operations at WSI.
-Airservices Australia will be responsible for the detailed design and implementation of the flight paths, with support from DITRDCA.
+DITRDCA is responsible for leading the airspace design for single runway operations at WSI.
+Once the environmental assessment and community consultation process is complete, DITRDCA alongside Airservices Australia will be responsible for the detailed design of the flight paths.